 The Larimer County Weed District emphasizes identification and management of the following 16 List B species, but reserves the right to enforce on any state-listed noxious weed if the infestation size and density deems it necessary.
-As mandated by the State Noxious Weed Act, the Larimer County Weed District also must eradicate all List A species (Click here to view the complete list).
+As mandated by the State Noxious Weed Act, the Larimer County Weed District also must eradicate all List A species.
+View the complete list.
 Photos and local information of the six known to exist in Larimer County can be found here: List A county information.

 The following is a list of the troublesome weeds of Larimer County that the Weed District is frequently asked about, though these are not currently on the County Weed List.

-The following 71 weed species are on the State's noxious weed list.
+The following 69 weed species are on the State's noxious weed list.
 The list is divided into categories by priority.
-The Colorado Department of Agriculture Website provides detailed information on identification and management of these species - www.colorado.gov/ag/weeds.
+The Colorado Department of Agriculture provides detailed information on identification and management of these species.
 Further information on specific descriptions, county locations, and management recommendations for highlighted species are given in this website.

 List A species in Colorado that are designated by the Commissioner for eradication: